simantadasweavers/test2/PROJECT_SCOPE.md

 1. user register, login , dashboard view
 2. credit system 3$-5$/app. after admin approval testing will start. buy more credits.
 3. user can see app status:
     waiting for approval(If any issue mail/report), Started, In progress, Production ready.
-Eevery status change mail trigger.
+Every status change mail trigger.
 4. profile update, contact form for with tester TL.

 # Admin Features: